-1) Rapid rollout and investment in cycling infrastructure that will keep cyclists, pedestrians, and motorists separate and safe.
+1) Rapid rollout and investment in cycling infrastructure that will keep people biking, walking, and driving separate and safe.

 2) Education programs for all road users so that everyone is on the same page, and everyone learns to share the road effectively and safely.

-3) A bold commitment to a Vision Zero goal with reduced speed limits, well-designed roads, and strong legal protections for our most vulnerable road users.
+3) A bold commitment to a Vision Zero goal of elimintating traffic fatalities with reduced speed limits, well-designed roads, and strong legal protections for our most vulnerable road users.

 Bottom line: A bicycle licensing system is a waste of taxpayer dollars.